-The City University of New York policy on Sexual Assault is attached to the end of this report.
-To directly view a copy of the City University of New York Policy on Sexual Misconduct by clicking the following link: CUNY Sexual Misconduct Policy
+The City University of New York Policy on Sexual Misconduct is attached to the end of this report.
+The policy can also be accessed by clicking the following link: CUNY Sexual Misconduct Policy.

-Allegations of sexual misconduct including sexual harassment, sexual assault, stalking, or domestic and dating/intimate partner violence should be reported to one of the individuals listed below.
+Allegations of sexual misconduct including sexual harassment, sexual assault, stalking, or domestic and dating violence should be reported to one of the individuals listed below:

-The Queens College Title IX Coordinator: Cynthia W. Rountree, Esq., Chief Diversity Officer/Director, Office of Compliance and Diversity Programs, Kiely Hall, Room 147, 718-997-5888, cynthia.rountree@qc.cuny.edu
+The Queens College Chief Diversity Officer & Dean of Diversity: Jerima DeWese, Chief Diversity Officer & Dean of Diversity/Director, Office of Compliance and Diversity Programs, Kiely Hall, Room 134, 718-997-5888, TitleIX@qc.cuny.edu